 PHI Maestro ( The wish maker )

-PHI is a new brand founded by Mr Hannes Papesh.
-The team behind PHI is one of the most experienced pilots like Mike Kung for instance, who’s in charge for testing and fine tuning the gliders.
-Hannes Papesh, is a legend when it comes to designing gliders.
+PHI is a new brand founded by Mr. Hannes Papesh.
+The team behind PHI is one of the most experienced pilots like Mike Kung for instance, who’s in charge of testing and fine-tuning the gliders.
+Hannes Papesh is a legend when it comes to designing gliders.
 His favorite class is the B class.
-I still remember the beautiful Mentor 2 S size at the time, as it was delivering a spice feel with very competitive performance that was close to some C or even D gliders at the time !
-It was a special dynamic glider with competitive spirit.
-Will Hannes be able to manage the new Maestro ?
-Lets see…
+I still remember the beautiful Mentor 2 S size at the time, as it was delivering a spice feel with a very competitive performance that was close to some C or even D gliders at the time!
+It was a special dynamic glider with a competitive spirit.
+Will Hannes be able to manage the new Maestro?
+Let's see…

 The Maestro 21 75-95 arrived.
 It has 2 lines per side on the A’s, 3 on the B’s 2 on the C’s.
 Very minimalistic, thin line configuration.
 There are lots of cells, and looking at it reminds me of the Phantom.
 All that package scream for performance.

-In my past testing, i learned that gliders that has fewer lines and especially 2 lines per side, are likely to be flown slightly on the far end of their weight range in order to put a load on all the structure and keep it well homogenous in rough air.
+In my past testing, I learned that gliders that have fewer lines and especially 2 lines per side are likely to be flown slightly on the far end of their weight range in order to put a load on all the structure and keep it well homogenous in rough air.
 I found out that the sweet spot in overall conditions of the Maestro 21 is around 92, 93 all up.
 In moderate conditions, flying it at 90 or slightly below could be quite efficient also.

 At 93 all up with an X-rated 6 harness, the launching of the Maestro 21 is super easy and well behaved, without any forward surge or hanging back.

-After 4 hours of extensive flying, with the whole group, i can flawlessly confirm the excellent climbing abilities of the Maestro 21 !
-This glider behaves and deliver exactly like a competition glider with D certificate in its climbing properties in strong air as it converts thermals into efficient lift.
+After 4 hours of extensive flying, with the whole group, I can flawlessly confirm the excellent climbing abilities of the Maestro 21!
+This glider behaves and delivers exactly like a competition glider with D certificate in its climbing properties in strong air as it converts thermals into an efficient lift.